athrael-soju/nlp-graphrag-with-qdrant-and-neo4j/README.md

-# GraphRAG: Graph-based Retrieval Augmented Generation
+# GraphRAG: NLP based GraphRag with Qdrant and Neo4j

-GraphRAG is a Python system that implements a knowledge graph enhanced retrieval-augmented generation (RAG) pipeline.
+This a Python application that implements a knowledge graph enhanced retrieval-augmented generation (RAG) pipeline.
 It combines traditional vector-based document retrieval with graph-based knowledge representation for improved context retrieval.

 ## Features